BenHowkins/python_project/README.md

 Users are tasked with destroying an enemy submarine without running out of missiles.
 The enemy sub will take up one square on the 5 by 5 game board.

+<a href = "https://tactical-sea-combat-project.herokuapp.com/">Here is the live version of my project</a>

 <h2>How To Play</h2>

 Tactical Sea Combat is a version of the classic pen and paper and board game "Battleships".